-Transformation and innovation of knowledge in the construction and sustainable function of housing at the headwaters of San Juan Chamula.
+Transformation and innovation of knowledge in the construction and sustainable function of housing in the town of San Juan Chamula

 Authors